 I recommend adding a zinc picolinate supplement to your daily regimen to boost and maintain your zinc levels.
 You may also consider taking it with evening primrose oil for better absorption.
 Again, if your zinc levels do not improve after starting supplementation, you may wish to consider looking into whether you have copper toxicity.

 I hope this brings you one step closer to putting together the puzzle pieces of your symptoms.
 Remember, every effort spent towards optimizing your health is a step towards getting and feeling better.
 I wish you all the best on your healing journey!

 P.S.
-You can also download a free Thyroid Diet Guide, 10 Thyroid friendly recipes, and the Nutrient Depletions and Digestion chapter for free by going to www.thyroidpharmacist.com/gift.
+You can also download a free Thyroid Diet Guide, 10 Thyroid friendly recipes, and the Nutrient Depletions and Digestion chapter for free by subscribing to my weekly newsletter.
 You will also receive occasional updates about new research, resources, giveaways and helpful information.